JeremyLikness/azure-fn-file-process-hol/README.md

     ![Successful Migration](media/step-06-04-migration-successful.png)

-Now that the Azure SQL database is ready, in the next exercise you will deploy the function to Azure.
+Now that the Azure SQL database is ready, you will learn how to deploy the function to Azure.

 <a name="exercise7"></a>

 ## 7. Deploy the project to Azure

+In this exercise you will use the built-in Visual Studio tools to create a function app and app service plan and deploy your function to the cloud.

 1. Inside Visual Studio, from the Solution Explorer right-click on the project name and choose `Publish...`.